MotiaDev/.github/profile/README.md

 Motia is a modern backend framework that unifies APIs, background jobs, events, and AI agents into a single cohesive system.
 Eliminate runtime complexity and build unified backends where JavaScript, TypeScript, Python, etc, work together in event-driven workflows, with built-in state management, observability, and one-click deployments.

-Motia brings cohesion to the fragmented backend world with our core primitive: the Step.
-Think of Steps like React Components, but for backends.
+Motia brings cohesion to the fragmented backend world with our core primitive: **the Step**.

 Read [our documentation](https://www.motia.dev/docs) and get started today: `npx motia@latest create -i`